Dhuvarakesan/points-transfer-system/README.md

-# Point Share: Points Transfer System
+# ASCENSION: Points Transfer System

-Point Share is a full-stack points transfer system for organizations, built with React, Redux Toolkit, TypeScript, Express, and MongoDB.
+ASCENSION is a full-stack points transfer system for organizations, built with React, Redux Toolkit, TypeScript, Express, and MongoDB.
 It enables secure point transfers, user management, transaction history, and admin controls, all with a modern, responsive UI.

 ## Features
 - User registration, login, and authentication (with encrypted passwords)